Class Guide

 Your grade is allocated as follows:

-Late submissions cost 10% per day.
-So if you submit an assignment or exercise two days late that would have been worth 95% had you submitted it on time, you will receive 75% instead.
-Each student has three “slacks” that allow you to hand in an assignment or exercise three days late (eg, on Sunday night rather than Thursday night) without penalty.
+Slack submission.
+Each student has three “slacks” that allow you to hand in an assignment or problem set three days late (eg, on Thursday night rather than Monday night) without penalty.
 You do not need to notify us when you plan to take a slack.
-Slacks may not be taken in part, and cannot be used for the team project deliverables.
+Slacks may not be taken in part, and cannot be used for the second project deliverables.
+For the first project, either both or neither of the partners may take a slack on a given assignment.
 If you anticipate trips or conflicting commitments, you should expect to use slacks to cover them.

+Completion plan.
 Sadly, some students find that even with extensions they are unable to make adequate progress.
-If, just prior to the team project, your class grade is not a C or better, you will not be able to join a team project team.
+If, just prior to the second project, your class grade is not a C or better, you will not be able to join a project team.
 In this case, we may offer you the option to use the rest of the term to complete the individual assignments, which must be handed in one week before the end of term.
 Your final grade will be one letter grade lower than what it would have been if all your assignments had been submitted on time, and will be no better than a C. Students may not elect to take this option unilaterally.

 Advice